 - Students must complete with a grade of C or better all Political Science major requirements as supplemented below.
 This includes a minimum of thirteen 3-credit courses in Political Science, at least nine of which must be at the 300/400 level and one of which must be 01:790:395.

-- Global Politics Certificate students must complete an international experience, defined as study abroad through Rutgers or another accredited university; a CASE international program through Rutgers; or work with an international or transnational agency.
-A one-term experience is the norm; one year is recommended; and one summer is permissible under special circumstances.
-Arrangements for the international experience must be approved by the department in advance.
-Academic credit toward major is awarded on a case-by-case basis.
-Students should begin their search for placement at a foreign university or in an international program by visiting the Rutgers Study Abroad website http://studyabroad.rutgers.edu/.
+o Global Politics Certificate students are encouraged to complete an international experience, defined as study abroad through Rutgers or another accredited university, or work with an international or transnational agency.
+Students should begin their search for placement at a foreign university or in an international program by visiting the Rutgers Study Abroad website https://global.rutgers.edu/study-abroad

 - Global Politics Certificate students must demonstrate proficiency in a relevant foreign language, defined as qualifying for 300-level courses in that language.